-- County may work with Contractor to identify additional metrics and measures to be tracked on an as-needed basis to evaluate the program and conduct continuous quality improvement. - 2.
+- 1. County may work with Contractor to identify additional metrics and measures to be tracked on an as-needed basis to evaluate the program and conduct continuous quality improvement. - 2.
 County will have the option to modify or add related measures, reports and/or request additional data be entered into Clarity to meet its program goals as agreed to by both

-- parties within the Agreement's total obligation amount.
-County shall notify Contractor 20 business days in advance of any modifications to Exhibit C. - 3.
-County may request additional data from Contractor and/or retrieve reports from Clarity to understand client requests, services, and outcomes.
+3. County may request additional data from Contractor and/or retrieve reports from Clarity to understand client requests, services, and outcomes.
 Contractor will receive at least 10 County business days advance notice unless there is an urgent need to expedite the data/report.